What does Power of Attorney mean and what do they do?

 Think of it as an insurance policy.
 You hope you won't need it, but it's there if you do, helping you live your life your way.

-Power of Attorney may be simple to sort out, but it’s only natural to feel a little cautious when granting temporary or lasting power to someone else.
-After all, you want to know that your assets are safe.
+Organising your Power of Attorney may be simple, but it's only natural to feel cautious when granting power to someone else.
+Whether it be temporary or lasting, a family member or a friend, you'll want to know that your assets are safe.
 You don’t want to discover your bank account’s been drained and your house sold without your permission.

 Don’t worry, Power of Attorney doesn’t give anyone the power to just give away all your money.

-Because it’s such an important step – and one worth getting at the same time as writing a new will –it’s good to understand what your Power of Attorney is and isn’t allowed to do.
+Because it's such an important step, it's good to understand what your Power of Attorney is and isn't allowed to do.

 Let’s start with the types of Power of Attorney.

 Ordinary Power of Attorney grants temporary control, and lasts until you stop it.
-It’s usually used when you’re staying in hospital for a short time or you’re abroad and need someone to look after the house and finances in the UK.
+It's usually used when you're briefly in hospital or if you're abroad and need your property and financial affairs looked after.